Trump administration rejects states' argument on net neutrality

 The FCC voted 3-2 in December along party lines to reverse rules that barred internet service providers from blocking or throttling traffic or offering paid fast lanes, also known as paid prioritization.
 The vote also sought to preempt states from setting their own rules governing internet access.

-The Trump administration rules were a win for providers like Comcast Corp (CMCSA.O), AT&T Inc (T.N) and Verizon Communications Inc (VZ.N), but the net neutrality repeal was opposed by internet companies like Facebook Inc (FB.O), Amazon.com Inc (AMZN.O) and Alphabet Inc (GOOGL.O).
+The Trump administration rules were a win for providers like Comcast Corp, AT&T Inc and Verizon Communications Inc, but the net neutrality repeal was opposed by internet companies like Facebook Inc, Amazon.com Inc and Alphabet Inc.

 Cox Communications Inc [COXC.UL] President Pat Esser said in an interview Monday that internet providers are committed to an open internet but want flexibility to address consumer needs.
 Esser said the FCC in 2015 went too far in opening the door to future rate regulation.